Fgerthoffert/actions-docker-shorthand-tags/README.md

 This strict matching is there to avoid mistakenly processing an existing shorthand as an actual version in need of a shorthand.

+In the configuration, the repository from which the existing tags are fetched is different from the repository to which the shorthand tags are pushed.
+This makes it possible to copy tags from one repository to the other if they are different.

 ## Sample

 Using the following parameters